 Pralav graduated with a B.S. in Mechanical Engineering and minors in Engineering mechanics and Mathematics from The Pennsylvania State University (Penn State) in December of 2013.
 He joined Jessica Krogstad’s research group at UIUC in August 2014 and defended his dissertation in January 2019.
-Pralav is now a postdoctoral researcher in the group of Matt McDowell at Georgia Tech.
+Pralav was a postdoctoral researcher in the group of Matt McDowell at Georgia Tech between 2019-2021.
+He is now at Exponent, Inc.

 BS in Mechanical Engineering (2013)